 HMRC will challenge agents when there are potential concerns about their practices and seek to work with them.
 Failure to engage will result in action in line with HMRC's published approach (see appendix HMRC Guidance).
-HMRC monitors tax agents and where they have potential concerns can take action, this includes issuing penalties, suspending the processing of claims or refusing to deal with an agent.
+HMRC monitors tax agents and where they have potential concerns can take action, which includes suspending the processing of claims or refusing to deal with an agent.